JokieW/SilentHill2Endings/README.md

 [3] "Far" is further than 5000 units from Maria.
 You can mostly only get it when running outside.

-[4] You can confirm the bump if Maria vocalizes "agh".
+[4] You can confirm the bump if Maria vocalizes "ugh".

 [5] Bugged, at least on the PC version.
 It's given to you the first time you enter the room with her, and so is unmissable.